7 FAM 370

 e.
 The repatriation loan may also include the cost of the escort’s travel and per diem (Meals, Incidentals and Expenses (MI&E) and Lodging) to the last U.S. city where the repatriate(s) will be received by local authorities or family members.
 The Department usually authorizes and reimburses lodging as close to the GSA rates as possible for a single night for the escort.
 In extraordinary instances in which the length of travel is 16 hours or more, two nights lodging may be authorized by CA/OCS.

-NOTE: The escort should make his/her own hotel reservation in the United States.
-This will require securing the reservation using his/her own credit card, or, for a professional medical escort, that of his/her employer.
-The escort may pay the hotel bill using the lodging per diem provided to him/her in U.S. dollars by the post.
+NOTE: The escort should make their own hotel reservation in the United States.
+This will require securing the reservation using their own credit card, or, for a professional medical escort, that of their employer.
+The escort may pay the hotel bill using the lodging per diem provided to them in U.S. dollars by the post.
 If the escort decides to remain in the United States beyond this period of time, any expenses incurred are the responsibility of the escort.

 f.
 Reasonable and appropriate escort fees may be included in the repatriation loan, subject to approval by CA/OCS/ACS and the applicant.
 CA considers that a fee of generally under $1000 is reasonable.
 Posts must obtain concurrence of CA/OCS/ACS before expending such funds.

 NOTE: CA/OCS/ACS will not authorize escort fees for official personnel, including locally employed staff (LE staff), eligible family members (EFM), etc.

 (1) These fees are not intended to cover the lost wages or time of the escort.